CAD/CAM dentistry: Digital impressions

-Intra-oral scanners are a form of non-contact scanners that have grown in popularity due to their ability to digitise a patient’s dentition directly in the mouth which avoids the need for a plaster study model to be made or a conventional dental impression to be taken first, as is the case with extraoral scanners.
+Intra-oral scanners are a form of non-contact scanners that have grown in popularity due to their ability to digitize a patient's dentition directly in the mouth, avoiding the need for either a physical impression or a plaster study model, as is the case with extraoral scanners.
 This allows the fabrication of dental prostheses to be a completely digital process from the very first stage.
 Older scanners require a contrast powder to be placed on all the structures which were to be scanned whereas newer products do not require such a step.

-There are several systems by which intra oral scanners interpret the reflected light to produce a 3D image representing the patient’s teeth.
-These systems include:
+Intra-oral scanners interpret reflected light to produce a 3D image representing the patient's teeth, using systems including: